 Once these upgrades have been made, big or small, you can make your property more marketable for winter.
 Don’t forget to update your photos and listing descriptions to reflect these benefits to potential renters.
 Emphasize that you have upgraded your home and make them stand out using bold formatting such as, “hot tub for cold nights.”
 You can even consider changing the titles of your property listings to reflect its value to winter renters, making it more clickable in search results, such as “winter vacation rental.”

-When all’s said and done, you’ll be able to flaunt a wide variety of features that much of your competition can’t – both in the winter and all year long!
+Are there any other winter upgrades you would add to the list?
+Let us know below in the comments!
+And when all’s said and done, you’ll be able to flaunt a wide variety of features that much of your competition can’t – both in the winter and all year long!

 No set up fees, no credit card details, no obligation.
 Try Lodgify free for 7 days.